faisalsaifii/React-Tutorial/README.md

 Can be installed through `npm i` or `npm install`

+### Changing the HEAD of HTML file

+#### Change the Favicon

+In the public folder, replace favicon.ico with a custom icon file of the same name,

+#### Change the title

+In public/index.html, change the text inside the title tags

+### Hooks

+- useState : Identified using use keyword

+    `const [var,setVar] = useState('initial value')`

-> Explanations of the syntaxes used are given through comments in the code itself.
+Explanations of the syntaxes used are given through comments in the code itself.